axelgear/avscms/README.md

 This is a modified source of AVSCMS 8.2

-   Added installation instructions, rss feed, removed some malicious code, updated Danish language files.
+   Added installation instructions, added rss feed, removed some malicious code, code to prevent login for unverified users, updated Danish language files.

 AVSCMS's Official [website](https://www.avscms.com).